 To address the cultural challenges that go hand in hand with optimizing any process, including AP or other back office processes, companies can tackle the problem head on by acting on a few simple tips, including:

-Ease the fear of job loss: While process automation promises to make the lives easier for every stakeholder and process owner, there remains a very persistent fear that automation will put someone’s job at risk.
+Ease the fear of job loss: While intelligent process automation promises to make the lives easier for every stakeholder and process owner, there remains a very persistent fear that intelligent automation will put someone’s job at risk.
 Our experience shows that the opposite is true; typically, AP staff members who spend less time shuffle paper or re-keying data get to spend more time on analysis, budgeting and other higher-level tasks.
 Rather than just focusing on the work that an employee is going to “lose” in the process, emphasize the new skills and new responsibilities they’ll have an opportunity to step up to.